yaelahnong/program-pengelolaan-penumpang-angkot/README.md

 # program-pengelolaan-penumpang-angkot

-## Use with console in browser or using node script.js
+## Use with console inside browser

 ### Tambah Penumpang